crccheck/yoyo/README.md

 YoYo (TBD)
 ==========

+This is a tool to helps you maintain and use a library of snippets.
+Snippets are those little bits of boilerplate that go in every project.
+But there's more; as you update your snippets, you can backport those changes to your existing project!

-This helps you maintain snippets.
-Like [Yeoman] and [Cookiecutter], this is designed to eliminate the boilerplate when starting a new project.
-Unlike those projects, when you update a snippet, you can easily backport it to an existing project!
+Like [Yeoman] and [Cookiecutter], this is designed to eliminate boilerplate when starting a new project.
+Build a collection of snippets for your team and get consistent code across all your projects.

   [Yeoman]: http://yeoman.io/
   [Cookiecutter]: https://cookiecutter.readthedocs.io/en/latest/